ecohealthalliance/eha-ma-handbook/Pairwise_Sequence_Alignment.md

 ## BLAST with high throughput data

-##### BLAST is perhaps the best software in the identification of homology relationships between biological sequences.
+BLAST is perhaps the best software for the identification of homology relationships between biological sequences.
 The sensitivity of this tool has a cost both in the use of physical computing resources and in processing time.
 These limitations are particularly evident when are used NCBI databases.
-Several efforts have been made to use high performance computing (HPC) resources to efficiently run BLAST on large datasets.
+Several efforts have been made to use high-performance computing (HPC) resources to efficiently run BLAST on large datasets.
 Here is one such tool: [Crocroblast](https://webchem.ncbr.muni.cz/Platform/App/CrocoBLAST).
-This software is presented as an example, and a starting point for higher performance strategies.
-Crocroblast determines what is the optimal file size to perform the alignment according to the HPC physical capabilities.
-In this way this software divides a large fasta file into files with sizes optimized to the available system resources.
-This is an easy to use tool; we recommend a good reading of the CrocroBLAST [documentation](https://webchem.ncbr.muni.cz/Wiki/CrocoBLAST:UserManual).
-The following example shows how to perform a CrocoBLAST blastn alignment.
+This software is presented as an example and a starting point for higher-performance strategies.
+Crocroblast determines what is the optimal file size to perform the alignment according to the HPC's physical capabilities.
+In this way, this software divides a large fasta file into files with sizes optimized to the available system resources.
+This is an easy-to-use tool; we recommend a good reading of the CrocroBLAST [documentation](https://webchem.ncbr.muni.cz/Wiki/CrocoBLAST:UserManual).
+The following example shows how to perform a CrocoBLAST BLASTN alignment.

 #### 1. Installation

-##### Get the right version for your [operating system](https://webchem.ncbr.muni.cz/Platform/App/CrocoBLAST).
+Get the right version for your [operating system](https://webchem.ncbr.muni.cz/Platform/App/CrocoBLAST).
-##### Install the software in an appropriate directory
+Install the software in an appropriate directory

 ```
 mkdir Crocroblast